AidosKuneen/aidosd-v1/incompatibilities.md

 # Incompatibilities

 ## Common Differences with Bitcon
+* `Bundle Hash` in ADK is used as `Transaction ID` in Bitcoin, but `Bundle Hash` is _NOT_ identical and there can be multiple bundles with a same bundle hash, i.e. one of bundles with a same hash can be unconfirmed and antoher one can be confirmed.
+  **_You must check all transactions in a bunldle_** and don't judge confirmation of all transactionsins in a bundle by  checking only one of a transaction in a bundle.
 * These APIs don't have full features, these are just for a few exchange programs.
 * Error codes and error string from these commands are not same as ones from bitcoin.
 * Deposit addresses must be changed per every deposits e.g. by calling `getnewaddress` on your exchange system by your own.
 This library doesn't care about the changing addresses.
-* Formats of addresses, hashes, transactions etc are COMPLETELY different with ones in Bitcon.
+* Formats of addresses, hashes, transactions etc are COMPLETELY different with ones in Bitcoin.
 * You cannot use "watch-only address" and "transaction comment".
 All of these parameters are ignored.
 * Confirmations in ADK are regarded as "finalized", so all parameters for number of comfirmations  are ignored.